winataeka157/Spring-MVC-Demo/TASK.md

      - Parking lot ID is not found
      - Vehicle with such registration number is already exists in our lots

-3. Create an API to find a Vehicle with a specific registration number and its parking lot ID Request Method : GET
-Request Path : `/parking-lots/vehicle/{registrationNumber}`
-Condition :
-   - Return 200 :
-     - Vehicle is found within our lots, return the vehicle details and its parking lot id
-   - Return 404 :
-     - Vehicle is not found

-4. Create an API to un-park a Vehicle by its registration number and parking lot id Request Method : DELETE
+3. Create an API to un-park a Vehicle by its registration number and parking lot id Request Method : DELETE
 Request Path: `/parking-lots/{parkingLotId}/vehicle/{vehicleRegistrationNumber}`
 Condition :